 Electric Scooters have arrived in Chicago within the last month.
 There are thousands now available to rent around the city.
 As I wrote last month, the e-scooter program is similar to Divvy bicycles, which can be rented, picked up in one location and dropped off at another designated location.
 One major difference is that there are no designated pick up or drop off locations for e-scooters.

 There has been quite a bit of news coverage the last few weeks regarding safety issues with these types of scooters.
 Within a few short days there were multiple traffic accidents reported, including a hit and run where a scooter apparently collided with a bicycle, leaving the bicyclist seriously injured.
-So, what is the main cause of e-scooter accidents?
-My initial guess would be that the average person does not know how to properly drive them, especially in areas with heavy traffic.
+When injured by an e-scooter, or any other vehicle for that matter, make sure to tend to your injuries immediately and talk to a personal injury lawyer about filing a claim.

-According to a study done in Austin, Texas by the Texas Department of Public Health, the main culprit for e-scooter accidents is rate of speed.
+According to a study done by a personal injury lawyerin Austin, Texas by the Texas Department of Public Health, the main culprit for e-scooter accidents is rate of speed.
 The study analyzed incident reports from nine area hospitals between Sept.
 2 and Nov.
 30 of last year.
 During that time, 192 people were injured, including 160 who were using dockless scooters through the city program and 32 who were possibly riding on privately owned devices.
 Of those injured, 48% reported a head injury, including fractures, abrasions and lacerations, the study showed.
 Fifteen percent had evidence suggestive of a traumatic brain injury.
 Just one of the people injured reported wearing a helmet.
 Riders seemed honest when saying what caused their injuries: 37% of those surveyed said excessive speed was a contributing factor.